 Trains back from Canterbury East Station to Victoria run twice an hour.
 Journey time 1 hour 35 minutes.
 Alternatively, you can return from Canterbury West Station, where there is an hourly High Speed Train direct to St Pancras (taking less than an hour) and half-hourly services to Charing Cross, taking 1 hour 45 minutes.

 The suggested lunchtime pub was the Chapter Arms pub (tel.
 01227 738 340) in Chartham Hatch but this CLOSED on 30 June 2017: the pub has been purchased by a private developer for a housing development.
-Locals are objecting to the development and hope to see the pub reopen in some capacity as a pub.
+Locals objected to the development and hoped to see the pub reopen in some capacity as a pub.
 As of February 2020 their attempts have failed, following the City Council's rejection of an application to have the pub listed as an asset of community value.
 As a consequence, it is unlikely the Chapter arms will survive as a public house.
 Your choice of a lunch stop on this walk is now limited to an early stop, or a very late stop in the walk, or no stop until you reach Canterbury.

-Your early stop for lunch near the start of the walk is the Artichoke pub (tel 01227 738 316) in Chartham, which serves food midday to 2pm every day.
+Your early stop for lunch after one hours walking is the pleasant Artichoke pub (tel 01227 738 316) in Chartham, which serves food midday to 2pm every day.